joakin/protowiki/README.md

 Prototypes are compiled and deployed with the script [`./scripts/deploy.sh`][deploy].

+You'll need to install surge.sh CLI tool with `npm install -g surge` before deploying.

 It just runs `npm run build` with the `REACT_APP_PROTOTYPE` set to each prototype defined on [flags.js][flags].

 Then it deploys the bundle of static files to `surge.sh` with the name of the prototype.

-If you need to deploy to the existing urls ask for the credentials of the surge account that previously deployed them, or adapt the build script to deploy to a differently prefixed name or to a different service.
+If you need to deploy to the existing urls ask for the credentials of the surge account that previously deployed them, or adapt the build script to deploy to a differently prefixed subdomain name or deploy to a different static file hosting service.

 [flags]: https://github.com/joakin/protowiki/blob/master/src/flags.js